The Magnus Archives

-The Magnus Archives is a supernatural horror fiction podcast written by Jonathan Sims, directed by Alexander J. Newall, and distributed by Rusty Quill.
-Sims starred as the Head Archivist for the fictional Magnus Institute, a London-based paranormal research institution, originally making audio recordings of statements for the Institute's research before being ensnared in a paranormal conspiracy traced back to the Institute itself.
-Five seasons were released between 2016 and 2021 on various audio streaming services, and an official subreddit created by Sims, r/TheMagnusArchives.
+The Magnus Archives is a supernatural horror existentialist fiction podcast written by Jonathan Sims, directed by Alexander J. Newall, and distributed by Rusty Quill.
+Sims, voicing a character of the same name, stars as the Head Archivist for the fictional Magnus Institute, a London-based paranormal research institution.
+"The Magnus Archives is a weekly horror fiction podcast examining what lurks in the archives of the Magnus Institute, an organisation dedicated to researching the esoteric and the weird."
+Five seasons were released between 2016 and 2021 on various audio streaming services, along with an official subreddit created by Sims: r/TheMagnusArchives.

-The series has received critical acclaim for its atmosphere and horror concepts, and is the recipient of several podcast awards.
-A sidequel podcast, The Magnus Protocol, began in 2024.
+The series has received critical acclaim for its atmosphere and horror concepts and is the recipient of several podcast awards.
+A side-quel podcast, The Magnus Protocol, began in 2024.
+A prequel novel, From the Library of Jurgen Leitner, will be released in October 2026.

 Premise

-The podcast is structured as a series of statements recorded, or written and then recorded, for internal research use within the Magnus Institute.
-At the beginning of each statement, the statement-taker—typically Jonathan "Jon" Sims, the head archivist—provides a brief description of the statement and the name of the statement-maker.
-Those who give or record statements in the Magnus Institute tend to lapse into a trance-like state, not unlike reliving the event as they narrate it.
+The podcast is structured as a horror anthology, following the efforts of Jonathan Sims, Head Archivist of the Magnus Institute, to record on tape a number of statements of paranormal events that have proven impossible to record through conventional, digital means.
+Each statement begins with the statement-taker—typically Jonathan "Jon" Sims, the head archivist—providing a brief description of the statement and the name of the statement-maker.
+The compilative statements are more interwoven than previously thought as each new tape recording reveals more about the Magnus Institute and the not so far off lurking fears.